rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * local test for run under CI (CI mode on) (+ 1!)
  * Test for bad encoding
  * Memory limits + diagnoser - test for accuracy
+ * Ensure that unknown unit in prev run log results in warning
+ * Ensure that all attribute lines are read during source file parsing.
+ * Validate the return results!!! (partially done with introduction of IHostApi)

 ### Cleanup
  * Remove and re-add resharper suppressions